GMichaelRapp/rapture/terminology.md

 Those superheroic actions, originally pulled off during a skill check, that a character does when no one expected or knew they could pull off.
 Stunts are a shortcut inspired by that skill check where (say) a character used an improvised weapon, a soup can, to knock out an enemy combatant, without killing or injuring them seriously.
 A given stunt is unique to the character, and, when it is used, it is a spectacular feat.
 The referee, along with the other gaming group members, will need to determine if a stunt is simple (d12) or complex (2d12) in nature.
 They follow the **RULE OF THREE** for determining success.

 ### Tasks
+Those actions in which players, and their referee, can quickly determine the outcome through roleplaying, problem-solving, and creative, critical thinking.
+Almost always, with some exceptions, a task will be successfully completed without needing to bring in the dice.

 ---